 He made it clear that he had not made the determination that there was a crime.

-Given that, uh, why did you and Mr. Rosenstein feel the need you had to take it to the next step to conclude that there was no crime, especially given that DOJ policy?
+Given that, why did you and Mr. Rosenstein feel the need you had to take it to the next step to conclude that there was no crime, especially given that DOJ policy?

 Well, the very prosecutorial function and all our powers as prosecutors, including the power to convene grand juries and the compulsory process that's involved there, is for one purpose and one purpose only.

-It's determine yes or no, was alleged conduct criminal or not criminal.
+Was alleged conduct criminal or not criminal?

 And we don't go through this process just to collect information and throw it out to the public.

-Well, uh special counsel Muller did not indicate that his purpose was to leave the decision to Congress.
+Special Counsel Mueller did not indicate that his purpose was to leave the decision to Congress.

-I hope that was not his view, since we don't convene grand juries and conduct criminal investigations for that purpose.
+I hope that was not his view since we don't convene grand juries and conduct criminal investigations for that purpose.

-Uh Robert Mueller remains a Justice Department employee as of this moment.
+Robert Mueller remains a Justice Department employee as of this moment.

 Will you permit him to testify publicly to Congress?